 The metagame of Patch 7.27d as of late, however, has been notable for one unorthodox method of playing Snapfire: that being placing her in the solo mid role.
-It does sound like a total meme build — but upon careful consideration of her abilities and the things that make Snapfire who she is as a hero, it all starts to make sense.
+It sounds like a total meme build.
+After careful consideration of her abilities and the things that make Snapfire who she is, it all makes sense.

-So if you’d like to add this off-beat strategy to your arsenal, bear with us for a bit — it’s about to get a little silly.
+Would you like to add this off-beat strategy to your arsenal?
+Bear with us for a bit — it’s about to get a little silly.
 Saddle up and read on to find out how to play Snapfire in the second position!

 An Old Lady’s Scepter

-During this time, Mortimer can Spit Out (F) the allied unit up to 3,000 units away, dealing 400 magic damage on impact and applying a 1.5 second stun as well as a slow and damage over time debuff on all enemy units caught in its impact radius of 400 units.
+During this time, Mortimer can Spit Out (F) the allied unit up to 3,000 units away and dealing 400 magic damage on impact.
+This also applies a 1.5-second stun as well as a slow and damage over time debuff on all enemy units caught in its impact radius of 400 units.
 It’s essentially an expensive version of Tiny’s Toss — but with some amazing distinct advantages.

-A 40 second cooldown and a reasonable mana cost of 150 allows Snapfire to spam this ability with ease, which also means that she can set up ganks and teamfights very often upon obtaining the Scepter.
+A 40-second cooldown and a reasonable mana cost of 150 allows Snapfire to spam this ability with ease.
+This also means that she can set up ganks and teamfights very often upon obtaining the Scepter.
 This solves the problem of Mortimer’s Kisses being too easy to play around thanks to its long cooldown, and makes it so that Snapfire herself isn’t so dependent on something that can be heavily exploited by the enemy team.

-Pairing her up with heroes that can really make use of the ability is of course key to ensuring maximum effectiveness.
-Think of picks that appreciate long range mobility like Legion Commander, Faceless Void, Earthshaker, and Centaur Warrunner.
-Unsuspecting enemy heroes can suddenly find themselves locked down for ages without even knowing what hit them, which basically leads to free kills.
+Pairing her up with heroes that can really make use of the ability is key to ensuring maximum effectiveness.
+Think of picks that appreciate long-range mobility like Legion Commander, Faceless Void, Earthshaker, and Centaur Warrunner.
+Unsuspecting enemy heroes can suddenly find themselves locked down without knowing what hit them, which basically leads to free kills.

 All in all, her Scepter upgrade just ignores a lot of the rules and conventions of Dota.
-It allows her to pull off plays that most of the roster could never, from distances that are frankly unfair when you consider how many other characteristics the ability has.
-It’s a long range gap closer, lockdown spell, damage over time ability, and more all in one package.
+It allows her to pull off plays that most of the roster can’t, from distances that are frankly unfair when you consider how many other characteristics the ability has.
+It’s a long-range gap closer, lockdown spell, damage over time ability, and more all in one package.
 While it does cost 4,200 gold, it is definitely worth every single coin.

 Right Down the Middle

 The answer lies mostly in the two aforementioned non-ultimate spells.
-Both Scatterblast and Firesnap Cookie allow Snapfire to play the farming mid style well, which involves nuking the wave as often as possible and retreating to the jungle to farm some more.
+Both Scatterblast and Firesnap Cookie allow Snapfire to play the farming mid style well.
+This involves nuking the wave as often as possible and retreating to the jungle to farm some more.
 This makes rushing the Aghanim’s Scepter a pretty simple task of pushing the wave in order to force your lane opponent to defend their tower rather than harass you or even kill you outright.
-For the first two or so creep waves, the sheer mana efficiency of Scatterblast in particular makes it easy to secure last hits on ranged creeps which is very important to do.
+Mana efficiency of Scatterblast makes it easy to secure last hits on ranged creeps during the first few creep waves.

 Protecting her own tier 1 tower is also made less challenging by her two nukes.
-The creep wave will basically never touch the tower unless she’s playing against someone like Shadow Fiend, and even then she clears jungle camps so quickly that she can easily run back to the lane to defend the tower if necessary.
+The creep wave will basically never touch the tower unless she’s playing against someone like Shadow Fiend.
+Even then, she clears jungle camps so quickly, she can run back to defend the tower if necessary.

 Shredding Them to Pieces

-There’s also one more dimension to Snapfire’s gameplay when putting her in a core role: the fact that Lil’ Shredder (E) applies on-hit effects and that it has a Level 20 talent that makes it use your attack damage.
-Yes, this means that things like Critical Strike from Daedalus, Chain Lightning from Mjolnir, and even Pierce from Monkey King Bar all work with the ability — as well as the bonus damage granted by these items.
+There’s one more dimension to Snapfire’s gameplay when putting her in a core role.
+The fact that Lil’ Shredder (E) applies on-hit effects and that it has a Level 20 talent that makes it use your attack damage.
+Yes, this means that things like Critical Strike from Daedalus, Chain Lightning from Mjolnir, and even Pierce from Monkey King Bar all work with the ability.
+As well as the bonus damage granted by these items.

-Lil’ Shredder’s 12 second cooldown at max level enables Snapfire to put out a ton of damage regularly in teamfights — especially prolonged ones where her large health pool can really come into play.
+Lil’ Shredder’s 12-second cooldown at max level enables Snapfire to put out a ton of damage regularly in teamfights.
+This is especially true in prolonged fights where her large health pool can really come into play.
 That said, your goal as the Snapfire player with this build in mind is not to just jump headfirst into engagements and shoot people down.
 Your spellcasting is still more important even in the late game when core heroes have Black King Bar in tow.
 You can still have a large impact in the game even with magic immunity in play, thanks to Firesnap Cookie and Gobble Up serving as ally-saving abilities.

 The Dusty Trail